akullpp/awesome-java/README.md

 * [Spring Boot](http://projects.spring.io/spring-boot/) - Microframework which simplifies the development of new Spring applications.
 * [Vaadin](https://vaadin.com/) - Event-driven framework build on top of GWT.
 Uses server-side architecture with Ajax on the client-side.
 * [Google Web Toolkit](http://www.gwtproject.org/) - Toolbox which includes a Java-to-JavaScript compiler for client-side code, XML parser, API for RPC, JUnit integration, internationalization support and widgets for the GUI.
+* [Grails](https://grails.org/) - Groovy framework with the aim to provide a highly productive environment by favoring convention over configuration, no XML and support for mixins.
 * [Apache Wicket](http://wicket.apache.org/) - Component-based web application framework similar to Tapestry with a stateful GUI.
 * [Play](http://www.playframework.com/) - Uses convention over configuration, hot code reloading and display of errors in the browser.
 * [PrimeFaces](http://primefaces.org/) - JSF framework which has a free and a commercial version with support.
 Provides several frontend components.